Finnish language: Consonants

-/h/ can allophonically vary between [ç~x~h~ɦ] i.e. vihko ['ʋiçko̞], kahvi ['kɑxʋi], raha ['rɑɦɑ].
+The phoneme /h/ can vary allophonically between [ç~x~h~ɦ] i.e. vihko ['ʋiçko̞], kahvi ['kɑxʋi], raha ['rɑɦɑ].

 A feature of Finnic phonology is the development of labial and rounded vowels in non-initial syllables, as in the word tyttö.
-Proto-Uralic had only "a" and "i" and their vowel harmonic allophones in non-initial syllables; modern Finnish allows other vowels in non-initial syllables, although they are uncommon compared to "a", "ä" and "i".
+Proto-Uralic had only "a", "ä" and "i" in non-initial syllables; modern Finnish allows other vowels in non-initial syllables, although they are less common.

 Prosody

 Characteristic features of Finnish (common to some other Uralic languages) are vowel harmony and an agglutinative morphology; owing to the extensive use of the latter, words can be quite long.

 The main stress is always on the first syllable, and is in average speech articulated by adding approximately 100 ms more length to the stressed vowel.
 Stress does not cause any measurable modifications in vowel quality (very much unlike English).
 However, stress is not strong and words appear evenly stressed.
 In some cases, stress is so weak that the highest points of volume, pitch and other indicators of "articulation intensity" are not on the first syllable, although native speakers recognize the first syllable as being stressed.